lapatisseriex/La_Patisserie/README.md

 ## Payments

 - We support common online payment methods.
-- Your payment is processed securely; we don’t store full card details.
+- Your payment is processed securely; we don’t store full card detail.

 ## Rewards and loyalty